AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

 TORs specify the tool expected behavior in nominal conditions of use.

-Each TOR comes with a set of Test Cases to validate it, and every TOR description comes with a Testing Strategy text describing how the tests are organized to demonstrate that the tool complies with the requirement.
+Each TOR has an associated set of Test Cases to validate compliance, and every TOR description includes Testing Strategy text documenting how the tests are organized to demonstrate that the tool complies with the requirement.

-Requirement and Testcase *Groups* are introduced to expose a general organisation constructed as a logical hierarchy.
+Requirement and Testcase *Groups* are used to help organize the TORs into a logical hierarchy.

 Test Cases
 **********